50 Years of Live Steam

 You can use the Wayback Machine at web.archive.org to see early web pages; search for http://home.hiwaay.net/~bgaddes/msls/index.htm

 The current home of the MSLS on today’s much larger web is http://www.midsouthlivesteamers.com.
-Michael Haywood has done a great job with the website, which includes hundreds of photos.
+Michael Haywood has done a great job with the website, which includes thousands of photos.

 By the early 1990’s, major sections of track, much of it dating to the original construction, were in dire need of work.
 Simply replacing a few ties here and there would not do; something drastic had to be done.
 Scott Hadfield stepped up and built hundreds of feet of prefabricated track at his home that was used for wholesale replacement of the old track with its rotten ties.
 The old track was pulled up and laid aside, and the new track sections were connected in place, with worn rail being reused later in yards.
 A generous layer of new ballast and careful leveling resulted in track that was as good or better than new.

 MSLS Celebrates Thirty Years – 1996 to 1997